1. FORMATION AND ACCEPTANCE

 6.1 Acceptance Event

-Acceptance occurs upon completion of installation and initial calibration of the Hardware (“Installation Completion”), provided that the Solution is operational and materially conforms to the Documentation.
-It will be documented in the form of a written Installation Completion confirmation.
+If Terna is responsible for installation and initial calibration, Acceptance occurs upon completion of installation and initial calibration of the applicable Hardware and Software (“Installation Completion”), provided that the Solution is operational and materially conforms to the Documentation.
+If installation or calibration is not included, Acceptance occurs upon activation or provision of the Solution, or Customer’s first productive use of the Solution, whichever occurs first.
+Installation Completion may be documented by a written confirmation.

 6.2 Nonconformance Notice